bizzcat/D3-visualizations/proposal.md

 ### Technical ComponentS:

 * D3js & SVG — for visualization and interactivity
-* Javascript, HTML & CSS — for front end
+* Javascript, jQuery, HTML & CSS — for front end
 * Python — for data retrieval, parsing of relevant data, and sending to database
 * Django — for storage of parsed data
 * Original Data formats: XML, CSV, HTML-based web-scraping